 The breed’s history is long, just like their bodies.
 Like most breeds of hounds, they are believed to be a descendant of the hounds raised by St. Hubert.
 According to the AKC, it is generally thought that the friars of The Abbey of St. Hubert were the ones responsible for the Basset’s low stature.
 They did this by crossing breeders of older French dogs.
-In George Tuberville’s book, Art of the Hunting (1575), He notes that the St. Hubert Hound were mighty, but slow.
+In George Tuberville’s book, Art of the Hunting (1575), he notes that the St. Hubert Hound was mighty but slow.
 They were dogs of short stature who were good on the scent.

 The earliest mention of the word “basset” can be found in La Venerie, a French hunting text written by Jacques du Fouilloux in 1585.
-During this time, all hounds under a height 16 inches were known as a Basset. of In this text Jacques du Fouilloux takes note of a hound with a short coat that does well in the low vegetation of forests.
-This text is accompanied by a wonderful illustration depicting what is generally accepted as a Basset Hound alongside a Bloodhound.
+During this time, all hounds under a height of 16 inches were known as a Basset.
+In this text, Jacques du Fouilloux takes note of a hound with a short coat that does well in the low vegetation of forests.

 Much of their early history is tied to the French aristocracy; as a result, they were an unfortunate casualty of the French Revolution (1789 – 1799).
 Dogs of the wealthy were seen as status symbols of the elite and were punished in the place of their owners.
 Hound dogs in particular were associated with the aristocracy’s feudalism.

 With many French kennels closing down, the breed was nearly lost.
 Fortunately, these dogs became popular once more under Emperor Napoleon III (1852–1870).
 They became a favored hunting partner for the common man who couldn’t afford horses, as the breed was easier to follow on foot in comparison to other hounds.